paescebu/CustomKeyboardKit/README.md

 - Use it parallelly to any native keyboard
 - Works with SwiftUI's new `scrollDismissesKeyboard(:)` modifiers etc.
 - Works flawlessly on iOS and iPadOS
+- Works with the native `onSubmit` modifier, but behaviour can be fully customized by using `onCustomSubmit` instead

 ## Creating the Keyboard
 Simply extend the CustomKeyboard class and provide a static computed property and use the CustomKeyboardBuilder, additionally use the `UITextDocumentProxy` instance to modify/delete the focused text and move the cursor.
 Use the playSystemFeedback closure to play system sounds on `Button` presses.
 See the example below: